 Procrastination.
 According to the IRS, 25 percent of U.S. taxpayers wait until the last two weeks before Tax Day to file.
 People may claim they are “too busy” or overwhelmed with the amount of work involved in organizing statements and other paperwork.
 They might say, “I’ll do it tomorrow,” but tomorrow never comes.

 The IRS is relentless in its efforts to identify and collect the taxes it is owed.
 Still, remember that the IRS is run by real people who understand that life often throws curve balls.
-Although the IRS insists on collecting debts, the organization will do its best to help you resolve tax issues if you cooperate with the process.
+Although the IRS insists on collecting back taxes, the organization will do its best to help you resolve tax issues if you cooperate with the process.

 We’ve all heard the TV and radio commercials offering to help you settle your back taxes for “pennies on the dollar.”
 Unfortunately, many of these are scammers and don’t offer any help to the taxpayer.